 The eighth tip is all about exemptions.
 Have any of the exemption certificates you have on file expired?
 You will need to replace those exemption certificates to continue not charging tax to your customers.

 If you have changed your company name or acquired a new company, you may need new exemption certificates from all your customers.
 Check with each of your jurisdictions to find out.

 9. Address any notices from state or local tax jurisdictions

 Have you received any notices from a jurisdiction?
 You may have filed and paid in a timely fashion, yet the jurisdiction made errors when processing your return and payment.
 If they do not read your postmark properly or if they apply a payment to an incorrect account, you will receive a notice.

 Failing to respond to notices in a timely manner may result in a levy to your bank account, a lien on your corporate officers, or suspension of your business license so you can’t do business until it is resolved.
 Notices should not be taken lightly!

-Verify your jurisdictions using exact location, not ZIP code
+10. Verify your tax jurisdictions using an exact location, not a ZIP code

 One critical component of determining the correct sales tax rate is ensuring you know where you have liability to collect sales tax.
 ZIP codes are a web of streets and postal routes that can be divided and changed as areas become more densely populated.

-Using ZIP codes to determine sales tax rates may prove accurate some of the time, however, using a rate from the wrong jurisdiction or leaving out a special district tax may lead to huge hassles, such as audits, penalties and return reconciliation.
+Using ZIP codes to determine sales tax rates is not 100% reliable.
+Using a rate from the wrong jurisdiction or leaving out a special district tax may lead to huge hassles, such as audits, penalties and return reconciliation.